Palitaw

-Palitaw (ᜉᜎᜒᜆᜏ᜔) (from litaw, the Tagalog word for "float" or "rise") is a small, flat, sweet rice cake eaten in the Philippines.
+Palitaw (from litaw, the Tagalog word for "float" or "rise") is a small, flat, sweet rice cake eaten in the Philippines.
 They are made from galapong - washed, soaked, and ground malagkit (sticky rice).
 After excess water is let out from the grinding process, scoops of the batter are rolled and flattened to a circular shape and cooked by dropping into boiling water; floating to the surface is an indication that they are done.
 Before serving, they are dipped in grated coconut, and presented with a separate mix of sugar and toasted sesame seeds.

 There are many different kinds of Palitaw including Chocolate Palitaw, which is made like a regular one but with an added flavor of chocolate.
 There are many small businesses in the industry that sell chocolate Palitaw.